School of Education Policy

 Study Abroad Credit

-For students who are studying abroad through BU: Credits will show up on the transcript as a BU course.
+For students who are studying abroad through BU, credits taken abroad will show up on the transcript as BU courses.
 Students who are studying abroad through a BU-affiliated program should consult BU Study Abroad for more information and pre-approval for summer study abroad courses.
-Students studying through a non-BU study abroad program during the school year or over the summer must consult with the BU Study Abroad Program Manager for External Programs prior to registering and submit a signed Transfer of External Credits form to the SED Student Records Office, Room 115, and an official transcript from the offering school when coursework is completed.
+Students studying through a non-BU study abroad program during the school year or over the summer must consult with the BU Study Abroad Program Manager for External Programs prior to registering and submit a signed Transfer of External Credits form, and an official transcript from the offering school when coursework is completed, to the SED Student Records office, Room 115 or email@example.com.

 No more than two international summer courses intended to cover a full semester’s work in a single 6-week summer term will be considered for transfer credit.
 No more than one course intended to cover a full semester’s work in a single 4-week summer term will be considered for transfer credit.
 Normally, courses shorter than 4 weeks are not eligible for transfer credit.
 For more information regarding transfer credits from non-Boston University International Programs please refer to the University-wide policy.